 The original Laelia genus was one of the workhorses of the orchid world.
 Not only were these plants lovely on their own, with a variety of beautiful flowers and species.
-They were also readily crossed with Cattleya, Sophronitis and Brassavola species to create some of the most beautiful orchids in the world.
+They were also readily crossed with Cattleya, Sophronitis, and Brassavola species to create some of the most beautiful orchids in the world.
 Recent name changes, however, have upended the traditional taxonomy, and today the Laelia genus has been reduced to a few species of Mexican Laelia, while the much more famous Brazilian Laelia have been renamed.
 Unfortunately, however, confusion abounds: the traditional Laelia genus is still widely used, and the renaming of plants hasn't caught up with the mass trade.
 For that reason, I'll include both the "traditional" Laelia orchids in this group and the revised species list.
 For more information on the name change, please see "Taxonomy and Structure."
 In general, Laelia are durable and easy-to-grow plants that can easily thrive on a windowsill with a little bit of attention.

 Taxonomy and Structure

 This is where things get confusing.
 Laelia was traditionally a member of the Cattleya alliance, along with the closely related Sophronitis genera.
 These plants were differentiated on very small anatomical differences and used to create some of the most famous hybrids in the orchid world, such as the Brassolaeiliacattleya.
 In 2006, however, based on gene studies, the decision was made to sink the Laelia into the Sophronitis genus.
-Then, in 2008, the further decision was made to sink most of the Sophronitis species into the Cattlea genus.
+Then, in 2008, a further decision was made to sink most of the Sophronitis species into the Cattlea genus.
 As a result, the former Laelia plants, including the very famous Brazilian Laelia purpurata is now known as Cattleya pupurata.

 Similarly, the many hybrids are undergoing name changes as well.
 Thus plants that were once named Laeliocattleya will be simply known as Cattleya in most cases.
 The newly defined Laelia genus contains only a few Mexican Laelia orchids, including Laelia anceps and Laelia rubescens.
-Unfortunately, these changes haven't been spread yet throughout the entire orchid Internet, so there's still significant confusion in labeling and many orchids are still known by the old Laelia species or hybrid names.
+Unfortunately, these changes haven't been spread yet throughout the entire orchid Internet, so there's still significant confusion in labeling, and many orchids are still known by the old Laelia species or hybrid names.

 Laelia orchids grow in conditions similar to Cattleya.
 They thrive in bright conditions but dislike direct sunlight.
 One of the easiest Laelia to grow is the L. anceps, which features creamy white flowers on a very long inflorescence.